 Cori “Caulfield has created some of the most memorable moments of contemporary dance in Canada,” (The Vancouver Sun) as a choreographer and performer, while developing a highly respected performing arts academy serving the community in which she grew up.
 Cori officially founded Caulfield School of Dance in Port Moody in 1988 after having taught performing arts in her parents’ basement from the age of twelve.
 Read More →

-Tap, Jazz, Contemporary/Modern, Ballet, Acting, Musical Theatre, Acrobatics
+Tap, Jazz, Contemporary/Modern, Ballet, Acting, Musical Theatre, Acrobatics, Conditioning

-She was a featured dancer in the tap section of the 2010 Olympic Opening Ceremonies.
+Hailley was a Principal Tap Dancer in the 2010 Olympic Opening Ceremonies.
 Also in 2010, Hailley was invited to Brazil to be a performer, teacher and Judge at the XX Seminario Internacional De Danca De Brasilia.
 In 2011, she went to Germany to perform with Lamondance in the Tanz Art Festival at the Nordhausen Theatre.
 Hailley has also danced for Read More →

-Lauren Taylor is the head of our Hip Hop department.
+Lauren Taylor is the head of our Hip Hop and Acro departments.
 As hip hop continues to influence culture world-wide, even classical ballet, we benefit from her strong stewardship of this vital form of dance in our School.
-Miss Lauren is also an accredited Acrobatics instructor, another skill area that is increasingly necessary to all forms of dance.
+Miss Lauren is an accredited Acrobatics instructor, and is certified with Alixa Flexibility.
+Acrobatics is another skill area that is increasingly necessary to all forms of dance.
 Read More →

 Ballet, Pointe, Pas de Deux, Character, Chinese Dance